 You may come away from this book with the idea that renting out property is a recipe for misery.
 Don’t fret, people.
 As I’ve written before, there are myriad ways to protect yourself and be a superstar successful landlord.
 The main lessons I took from Schwartz were 1.) don’t rent property in NYC unless you’re a commercial outfit with highly absorbent legal underpants. and 2.) don’t rent property in NYC.
 Period.

-Sacrifice is part of the dream
+Sacrifice is part of one’s financial life

 I respect Schwartz a great deal.
 The guy takes his lumps.
 When times are really tough, and he’s carrying two mortgages because his NYC Apartment From Hell won’t sell, he survives on fries and gravy for lunch.
 Every day.
 There’s a serious brush with bankruptcy.
 Schwartz goes into detail about how his family seriously weighed this option at a financial low point in their journey.